-Bespoke trouser making is the garment for a skilled machiner.
-Often the focus of tailoring is honed in on hand sewing skills, overlooking the skilled artisan that can operate an industrial sewing machine.
+Bespoke trouser making is a great garment for training up a machine operator.
+Often the focus of tailoring is honed one's hand sewing skills and overlooking the skilled artisan that can operate an industrial sewing machine.

 All the main details such as pockets, straight seams and fly are sewn by machine.

-The process of making is half that of the coat and is therefore an excellent garment for the student to hone their machine handling skills.
+The process of trouser making is a third of that of the coat and is, therefore, an excellent garment for the student to hone their machine handling skills.

 For many years I wanted to learn bespoke tailoring.
 But here in America there are not many places where you can learn.
 I looked all over and it seemed like I would never get the chance.
 Then I found out about the Handcraft Tailor Academy in Ireland and their online courses.
 It’s been a great wealth of knowledge to receive instruction from a real Master Tailor like Rory Duffy, directly into my home.
 His credentials speak for themselves.
 He’s a great tailor.
 He’s also a great teacher.